JeodC/PortMaster-LZWolf/README.md

 To use addon mods, place `.pk3` files in `ports/lzwolf` and list the `.pk3` files to load in `.load.txt` for the relevant game.

 ## Mod
 The launcher lists folders as games and looks for `.load.txt` files inside them.
-It uses their information to construct arguments passed to lzwolf or ecwolf.
+It uses their information to construct arguments passed to lzwolf or ecwolf, and will not display menu options for any games that are missing data.
 To create a `.load.txt` file, open a text editor and add the following:

 - `PATH` - This is always `./data`
 - `DATA` - File extension of the data files